ouzi-dev/prow-helm-chart/README.md

     deleteAfter: 2017-01-01T13:00:00Z
   ```
 - [ghproxy](https://github.com/kubernetes/test-infra/blob/master/ghproxy/README.md): A reverse proxy HTTP cache optimized for use with the GitHub API. ghProxy is designed to reduce API token usage by allowing many components to share a single [ghCache](https://github.com/kubernetes/test-infra/tree/master/ghproxy/ghcache)

-### Auxiliary Cluster components

-- [cert-manager](https://github.com/jetstack/cert-manager): Controller that will automatically create and renew any TLS Certificates.
-It comes preconfigured for dealing with all Prow ingress TLS certificates.
-- [nginx-ingress](https://github.com/kubernetes/ingress-nginx): Controller that manages the ingress routes using NGINX
-- [oauth2-proxy](https://github.com/pusher/oauth2_proxy): A reverse proxy we use to authN deck and any other Prow ingress endpoints using GitHub
-- [credstash-controller](https://github.com/fugue/credstash): A controller that enables us to load secrets from credstash into kubernetes thus avoiding having to store them in version control.
-The controller used currently is lacking some features - we might revisit this at some point later